LASER SKIN REJUVENATION : REJUVENATING THE SKIN

 Laser skin rejuvenation in Geneva

-Laser skin rejuvenation is a medical aesthetic technique that stimulates collagen production and improves skin quality without requiring any downtime.
-This treatment uses non-ablative lasers — particularly the
+Laser photorejuvenation is a technique of aesthetic-oriented medicine that makes it possible to stimulate collagen production and improve skin quality without social downtime.
+This treatment uses non-ablative lasers, notably non-ablative erbium laser,

-non-ablative erbium laser — to penetrate deep into the skin layers without damaging the surface.
-It is an ideal method for patients who want to treat the signs of aging while resuming their daily activities immediately.
+to penetrate deeply into the layers of the skin without altering the surface.
+This makes it an ideal method for patients wishing to treat signs of aging and immediately resume their activities.

 gynaecological laser imaging Geneva